vivekascoder/vivekascoder.github.io/content/custom/nomading.md

 +++

 This page contains information that I've came across through my nomading/backpacking journey.
 I'm still a noob when it comes to being a nomad/backpacker but I'll try to share whatever I've learned so far.
-Feel free to ask for any questions down below.

 ## Rating hostels for digital nomads in India.
 1. [The hosteller - Jaipur](https://www.booking.com/hotel/in/the-hosteller-jaipur.en-gb.html) (4/10)